Posts

 Daily Mirror - Audience and Industries

 Audience 1) What is the Daily Mirror's audience?
 List the key statistics here.
-Circulation Numbers Demographics Engagement with Content 2) Why do the Mirror stories on the CSP pages appeal to the Daily Mirror audience?
-The stories selected for the CSP pages typically reflect issues that are pertinent to this demographic, such as social justice, celebrity gossip, and political scandals.
-By focusing on topics that matter to their readers, the Daily Mirror effectively engages its audience.
+The Daily Mirror primarily targets a working-class audience, with a focus on individuals aged 35 and older.
+2) Why do the Mirror stories on the CSP pages appeal to the Daily Mirror audience? reflect the values and concerns of the working-class audience, focusing on relatable issues, social justice, and community matters.
 3) Why might a reader enjoy the Daily Mirror?
 Use Blumler & Katz Uses and Gratifications theory to add detail to your answer. .
 The newspaper provides news coverage that includes not only local and national stories but also international events, celebrity gossip, and human interest pieces.
 4) Why are print newspapers generally read by older audiences?
-Older generations grew up in an era when print newspapers were the primary source of news.
-This long-s...
+Older generations have grown up with print media as their primary source of news, leading to established habits.
+5) How are the CSP pages constructed to appeal to Daily Mirror readers?
+Think about ...